waratuman/blog.redistogo/_posts/2010-07-05-introducing-redis-to-go.md

 adding the ability to provision Redis directly from the [Redis To Go](http://redistogo.com/) website.
 If you are interested either the Heroku beta program or the Redis To Go website alpha please fill out this [form](http://spreadsheets.google.com/viewform?formkey=dFZfTmZ1YWJpRzdSb3V1Wl9QaWVqcWc6MQ).

+Any feedback or questions?
+Email james at redistogo.